In echo of George Floyd killing, a woman dies after police in Mexico pin her down

 The Salvadoran Foreign Ministry condemned the incident Monday and said it would continue to work closely with the Mexican government so that “the full force of the law can be applied.”

-Nayib Bukele, the president of El Salvador, said in a tweet Monday also called for justice, tweeting: “Let the full force of the law fall on those who did this.”
+Nayib Bukele, the president of El Salvador, in a tweet Monday, promised that his government would take care of Salazar Arriaza’s two children.
+“We only ask for justice,” he tweeted.
+“That those who did this face all the weight of the law.”

-Claudia Ortiz, a deputy for San Salvador, also joined the growing chorus of voices criticizing the police department for use of excessive force during the arrest.

-Tulum’s mayor, Victor Mas, described the behavior of the officers as “deplorable” and offered his condolences to the victim’s family.
-Mash Tuh, who is seeking reelection, demanded a thorough investigation into the incident.
+Tulum’s mayor, Victor Mas Tah, described the behavior of the officers as “deplorable” and offered his condolences to the victim’s family.
+Mas Tah, who is seeking reelection, demanded a thorough investigation into the incident.

 “As a government authority, we join in with the calls from civil society, collectives, and associations.
 We will not allow these situations in Tulum,” he said Sunday, adding that the situation was “unacceptable.”